apexpl/apex_v1/docs/global_functions.md

 fmoney($amount, $currency, $include_abbr) | Formats a decimal into an amount using the proper currency symbol and decimals.
 Always use this function when displaying an amount. exchange_money(float $amount, string $from_currency, string $to_currency) | Exchanges the amount specified from the one currency, to the specified currency using the latest exchange rates in the database. check_package($alias) | Checks whether or not a package alias is installed on the system, and returns a boolean.
-Useful when developing packages that act / display things differently depending on whether or not a certain package is installed.
+Useful when developing packages that act / display things differently depending on whether or not a certain package is installed. ftype($value, $type) | Formats the data type of a value as desired, as issues were found using PHP's built-in setType() function.